Grant Program Overview

 All grant applications should be submitted to firstname.lastname@example.org.
 The grant application should include the following documentation for the clinical trial:

 - Specify Grant type - Type 1: New, Type 2: Renewal, Type 3: Revision /Supplement, Type 4: Extension

 - Detailed study description

-- Scope and limitations of the trial including age group, sex, race, dose, cancer type, cancer stage, etc.
+- Scope and limitations of the trial including age group, sex, race, dose, disease type, stage of the disease, etc.